Ian's Number 96 episode guide: 1972

-40. (4/05) Rose suspects she is pregnant and a doctor confirms her fears.
+40. (4/05) Rose suspects she is pregnant and her doctor (Lex Mitchell) confirms her fears.
 An illegal abortion seems to be her only solution.
 Maggie finds herself at the heart of a row.

 41. (5/05) Sons often visit their parents but Jim Sutcliffe (Brendon Lunney) and his snobby wife, Noelene (Penne Hackforth-Jones), use Alf and Lucy's flat like a hotel.

 The official Cash Harmon character notes originally list Jim Sutcliffe as "Tim".

 42. (8/05) Sonia tells Gordon that she can't see a future for them.
 She has decided to accept Chad's proposal of marriage.
 After the argument with Noelene, Jim decides to resolve the situation once and for all, but he worries about their son Sebastian's future.
 Maggie's receptionist, Angela (Maureen Elkner), is concerned about her encounter with Cliff.
 Mr Calthrop explains to Herb that although Harry has left the state, he can't access Herb's money.
 Mr Thorburn (Reg Evans) is making staff cuts at the laundrette and he gives Lucy two weeks' notice; will she finally agree to return to England with Alf?
 Maggie overhears a heated row from Flat 1.